scientific-python/blog.scientific-python.org/content/submitting.md

 Ecosystem.
 While we focus on showcasing great use of the packages, we are also interested in the non-coding or technical side of projects.

+We love code examples.
+While a fair quality is expected, we focus more on the story than on the code and are less nitpicky that what you would expect when submitting code to a major library.
+Still, best practices are to be observed (both in terms of general Python construction, style and also in terms of good practices using libraries) and the reviewers make sure of this point.

 We do not accept any sponsored or promotional article.
 It is accepted to mention your organization, but it must not be the focus of the article.